meilisearch/documentation/reference/features/security.md

 Launching an instance with a `master` key is mandatory when `env` is set to `production`.
 :::

-Communicating with a protected instance's endpoints requires adding a `Authorization` header to your request.
+Communicating with a protected instance's endpoints requires adding an `Authorization` header to your request.

 ### Using the `master` key

 Whenever possible, you should avoid using your `master` key to access API endpoints other than [`/keys`](/reference/api/keys.md) and [use API Keys instead](#api-keys).
-When you launch a secured instance for the first time, MeiliSearch creates a two default API keys: [`Default Search API Key` and `Default Admin API Key`](#default-api-keys).
+When you launch a secured instance for the first time, MeiliSearch creates two default API keys: [`Default Search API Key` and `Default Admin API Key`](#default-api-keys).

 The `master` key is the only key with access to the [`/keys` endpoint](/reference/api/keys.md).
-You can use this endpoint to [create, update, and delete API keys](#api-keys).
+You can use this endpoint to [create, update, list, and delete API keys](#api-keys).

 ### Updating the `master` key